KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

    > }
    > ```

-3. **View** your page in Chrome.
+4. **View** your page in Chrome.
 You now have plenty of spacing between each drink menu item.

 # Add normalization

 Have you ever noticed that a website looks slightly different in Chrome than it does in Safari or Firefox?
 That is because every browser comes with its own set of "default" styles that it applies to every page it loads.
 To make sure our website looks the same for everyone, we use _normalization_.
-We are telling the browser: "Ignore your own default settings and use the styles I provide.
+We are telling the browser: "Ignore your own default settings and use the styles I provide."

 1. Add the following to the top of **_styles.css_**.